doc4d/docs/docs/WebServer/http-request-handler.md

 :::note

-The HTTP verb can also be evaluated [within the request handler code](../API/IncomingMessageClass.md#verb) to be accepted or rejected.
+The HTTP verb can also be evaluated [using the `.verb` property within the request handler code](../API/IncomingMessageClass.md#verb) to be accepted or rejected.

 :::